o3de/o3de.org/content/docs/user-guide/features/platforms/linux/test-windows-client-linux-server-connection.md

 ## Prerequisites {#linux-test-windows-client-linux-server-connection-prerequisites}

 To test your server setup, complete the following tasks\.
-+ Complete the steps in [Deploy a Lumberyard multiplayer project's server on Linux](/docs/user-guide/features/platforms/linux/build-lumberyard-executable.md)\.
++ Complete the steps in [Deploy a O3DE multiplayer project's server on Linux](/docs/user-guide/features/platforms/linux/build-lumberyard-executable.md)\.
 + Get the *public* IP address \(not DNS name\) of your Linux server\.
 + Get the *public* IP address of your client machine\.
 +  Allow outbound TCP connections on Windows 10 to your Linux server on port `4600`, and outbound UDP connections on port `33435`\.
 If you're not familiar with how to configure Windows firewall to allow outbound connections, see the [Microsoft Windows Firewall documentation](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-firewall/create-an-outbound-program-or-service-rule)\.